 Editing takes time

-As I am usually either the filmmaker or both the producer and cameraman on the projects that I film, I generally know where to find the best content on the filmed material.
-Even so, the process of editing this example film (and films like it) can take at least a couple of weeks depending on the final duration.
-There are so many different elements to consider for the client/s who may require the inclusion of additional details for the final version.
-If working with a producer who directs the edit, this process can be less time-consuming.
-The provision at the outset of a rough script outline, along with time-codes for the essential sync sound, would also enable the filming and editing to be a smoother and quicker process.
+As I am usually either the filmmaker or both the producer and cameraman on the projects I film, I generally know where to find the best content in the footage.
+Even so, editing this example film (and films like it) can take at least a couple of weeks, depending on the final duration.
+There are so many different elements to consider for the client (s), who may require additional details for the final version. Â If working with a producer who directs the edit, this process can be less time-consuming.
+The provision of a rough script outline at the outset, along with time codes for essential sync sound, would also make filming and editing smoother and quicker.

 As the editing develops

-As the editing timeline progresses and develops, you can start editing or painting the pictures over the audio bed.
-This helps to make the story edit work visually with cutaways and visual effects.
-You then have an edit timeline that works together, both visually and audibly.
+As the editing timeline progresses, you can start editing or painting pictures over the audio bed.
+This helps the story edit work visually, with cutaways and visual effects. Â You then have an edit timeline that works together, both visually and audibly.

 Delivering the edit

 I delivered a polished first cut of this film to the Koestler Trust and viewed it along with their team.
-I was thrilled that (apart from some detailed text adjustments) they were delighted with my storyline and edit structure which had all come together in the edit.
-After the detailed adjustments and a further viewing for sign-off, the film was uploaded as a YouTube video and burnt onto DVDs.
+I was thrilled that (apart from some detailed text adjustments) they were delighted with my storyline and edit structure, which had all come together in the edit. Â After the detailed adjustments and a further viewing for sign-off, the film was uploaded to YouTube and burnt to DVDs.
 The DVDs were sent out to all the UK’s secure institutions so that the artists (who had submitted the artworks) could see their works as they had been displayed at the exhibition.
 I am sure this film will be a source of great inspiration, and I hope it encourages many detainees to continue to contribute to the annual Koestler Awards.

 Please get in touch if you would like my assistance as a video editor or if you have any questions or would like advice on anything regarding your video production or post-production.
 This project was edited on Avid Media Composer.